randyhongg/randyhongg.github.io/_pages/about.md

 Hello!
 I'm Randy Hong, a PhD. student in the Neuroscience Graduate Group at the University of California, Davis.

-I'm from Los Angeles, California—born and raised in the San Fernando Valley.
-After graduating from high school, I continued my studies across the United States in Geneva, New York at Hobart and William Smith Colleges on a full-tuition scholarship provided by the Posse Foundation.
-I graduated Summa Cum Laude and was the selected commmencement speaker with my Bachelor of Science in Computational Neuroscience, Bachelor of Arts in Public Health, and a minor in Physics.
+I am a graduate of Hobart and William Smith Colleges and a recipient of the full-tuition Posse Foundation scholarship.
+I graduated Summa Cum Laude with my Bachelor of Science in Computational Neuroscience, Bachelor of Arts in Public Health, and a minor in Physics.
+I was also the selected commencement speaker for my graduation.

 ![Commencement speaker](images/commencement_speaker.jpg)